A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic compounds, composed of primarily carbon and hydrogen, are ubiquitous in nature and form the basis of life.
+Organic compounds, composed primarily of carbon and hydrogen, are ubiquitous in nature and form the basis of life.
 Spectroscopy is a powerful analytical tool that allows chemists to study the structure and dynamics of these compounds.
 This guide provides a comprehensive overview of organic compounds and spectroscopy, including basic concepts, equipment and techniques, types of experiments, data analysis, applications, and a conclusion.

 Basic Concepts